Scale the engineering talent you already have

 The SaaS Startups Problem

-Most SaaS startups have clean books and zero investor-grade reporting.
+Most SaaS startups have clean books and zero investor-grade reporting — while scarce engineering time gets pulled into the board deck.
 The board call exposes both.

 ARR is the most-misreported metric in seed and Series A reporting.
 New ARR vs. expansion vs. churn vs. contraction need to be separated.
 Most founders we talk to are reporting blended ARR growth without distinguishing the components — which is exactly what Series A investors will deconstruct in diligence and where deals get repriced.